Discover it® Miles review

 Because it doesn’t lock you into a co-branded airline or hotel, CardName gives you considerable latitude in travel brand choices.
 And its lack of an annual fee will make you feel all the freer to jet up, up and away.

-There’s a lot to like about CardName, but knowing that Discover will match all the miles you earn during your first year for new card members – effectively meaning you earn three miles for every $1 spent – is definitely near the top of the list.
+There’s a lot to like about CardName, but knowing that Discover will match all the miles you earn during your first year as a new card member – effectively meaning you earn three miles for every dollar spent – is definitely near the top of the list.

 That said, choosing a card based strictly on an introductory offer is rarely the best idea.
 The good news with CardName, however, is that the flat earning rate of 1.5 miles for all your purchases presents a respectable opportunity to consistently rack up rewards even after your first-year match period has passed.
 There’s no cap on the number of miles you can earn and your miles never expire.
 Plus, it’s a flat-rate card which means there’s no need to keep up with tiers or rotating categories.